PersuasivePost/random_pass/README.md

 The generator creates a secure, random 12-character password containing a mix of lowercase and uppercase alphabets, numbers, and special characters.
 This tool helps users generate strong passwords that can enhance their online security.

+Every time you click on "Generate Password," a random 12-digit password will be generated, which can be copied to your clipboard by clicking on the copy icon on the side.

 Features:
 1. Random Password Generation: Generates a random 12-character password with each click.
 2. Character Variety: Includes lowercase and uppercase letters, numbers, and special characters to ensure password strength.